Hero Background

 Full renovations often include exterior improvements because the "envelope" (roofing, siding, windows, drainage) protects everything inside.
 Fixing exterior weaknesses early prevents moisture intrusion, insulation problems, and interior damage.

-If your renovation includes curb appeal, weather protection, or structural updates outdoors, explore our exterior remodeling services to see what a complete plan can include.
+If your renovation includes curb appeal, weather protection, or structural updates outdoors, explore: exterior remodeling services in The Woodlands, Texas and these related reads: window & door upgrades, boosting curb appeal.

 10. Step Nine: Insulation, Drywall & Surfaces